garchaaman19/Mutual_Fund_Calculator/README.md

 # Mutual Fund Calculator
-A Mutual Fund Calculator app made with Flask and React.
+A Mutual Fund History & Calculator app made with Flask and React.
 Currently it supports only Axis Mutual Fund, but with next release I will be adding options for more fund houses.
 Users can view history of all schemes/funds of Axis AMC.
 Users can also calculate the number of returns they would have recieved if had they invested.